kgrid/specs/docs/activation.md

 (Proposed) Use [Problem Details for HTTP APIs — rfc7807](https://tools.ietf.org/html/rfc7807) and wrap any underlying KO response problem details.

 ##### KO endpoint micro-APIs
-The KO micro-API should be completely specified by the OpenAPI 3 service description.
+The KO micro-API <conform>should</conform> be completely specified by the OpenAPI 3 service description.
 Clients rely on the service to use the API.

-- Each KO endpoint must accept inputs as spec'ed by the service description for a specific mime-type.
+- Each KO endpoint <conform>must</conform> accept inputs as spec'ed by the service description for a specific mime-type.
-- KO endpoints may do their own validation.
-They should not rely entirely on (proposed) Activator validation
+- KO endpoints <conform>may</conform> do their own validation.
+They <conform>should</conform> not rely entirely on (proposed) Activator validation
-- Each KO endpoint must produce outputs as spec'ed by the service description for a specific mime-type.
-An output schema should be specificied.
+- Each KO endpoint <conform>must</conform> produce outputs as spec'ed by the service description for a specific mime-type.
+An output schema <conform>should</conform> be specificied.
 If not clients will have to handle outputs of arbitrary complexity.
-- If the knowledge object can't service the request it should use a well-defined scheme for responses (codes, error messages, etc.) The activator wraps KO error responses unchanged.
+- If the knowledge object can't service the request it <conform>should</conform> use a well-defined scheme for responses (codes, error messages, etc.) The activator wraps KO error responses unchanged.
-- Individual KOs and endpoints must be stateless.
+- Individual KOs and endpoints <conform>must</conform> be stateless.
-- KOs may specifiy and use any properties in the deployment description depending on the particualr runtime.
+- KOs <conform>may</conform> specifiy and use any properties in the deployment description depending on the particualr runtime.
-- Endpoint paths may be arbitrarly complex within the KO but must be unique.
+- Endpoint paths <conform>may</conform> be arbitrarly complex within the KO but <conform>must</conform> be unique.
-- Each KO may have multiple endpoints as long as the full path is unique.
+- Each KO <conform>may</conform> have multiple endpoints as long as the full path is unique.

 ## Activation API